If you need to bring a side or a salad to a Labor Day Weekend fête, I’ve got just the one.

 Just before serving, add the nuts and salad dressing.
 I like to use my own homemade salad dressing @judyschickens Everyday Salad Dressing.
 I sprinkle a little white balsamic vinegar over the greens for added “bite” before tossing.
-The greens start to collapse quickly, so don’t add dressing until you are ready to serve.
+The greens collapse quickly, so don’t add dressing until ready to serve.

 For the grilled chicken, try my chicken marinade recipe, Lemony Thyme Grilled Chicken Breasts.
 The lemon and thyme in the chicken enhance the flavor of the salad.

 The cost of this salad? $17.14 if you use your own salad dressing.